gregology/gregology.github.io/_posts/2020-02-05-my-experience-with-the-australian-dva.md

 >
 > Essentially as we discussed you would go to your GP and get a referral to a Psychologist, however international clients pay for the cost of their medical appointments upfront and then claim this back from DVA.
 >
-> I have attached a DVA form called ‘Application for Refund or Payment of Medical Expenses Privately Incurred.’
+> I have attached a DVA form called ‘Application for Refund or Payment of Medical Expenses Privately Incurred.'
 Clients need to request a receipt from the psychologist, complete the attached form and send this back to DVA.
 >
 > The receipt from the Psychologist will need to:
 >